openenergysolutions/openfmb.docs/docs/adapter/protocol-plugins/dnp3/outstation.md

 ### Int32 and Int64

 OpenFMB `int32` and `int64` values can be mapped to a DNP3 analog input or a DNP3 counter.
-An scaling value can also be specified.
+A scaling value can also be specified.

 ```yaml tab="analog"
 int32-field-type: mapped